 A Kitchen for Get Togethers:

 The way in which we use kitchens has changed in recent years.
 Open plan living and dining is much more popular now as we love to socialise, meet and eat all together.
 If you are lucky enough to have a large space in which to incorporate this kind of design, and it would suit your family, then do give it a go.
 Even if you haven’t got a large space though there are always elements of this living that you can incorporate.
-Even the smallest kitchens can include a breakfast bar or small table for communal eating.
+Even the smallest kitchens can include a breakfast bar or small table for communal eating if you plan cleverly.

 - Do plan for plenty of worktop space.
 The more you can plan in the better.
 Too little and food preparation becomes very difficult.